-Child Support Enforcement & Collection in Tennessee Family Law FAQs
+Child Support Collection & Enforcement in Tennessee Answers to FAQs

 First, some basic terms.
 In Tennessee, non-primary residential parents, called alternate residential parents (ARPs), owe child support to primary residential parents (PRPs).
 Parents who are owed support are called obligees.
 Parents who owe child support or alimony are called obligors.

 An arrearage is the amount owed for past support.
 Once reduced to judgment (a sum certain ordered by court), an arrearage can include past child support owed, reimbursement for unpaid expenses, filing fees, court costs, attorney’s fees, and interest.
 If an arrearage has been reduced to judgment, all orders should include an amount to be paid monthly to reduce the arrearage.
 In theory, the monthly arrearage payment due monthly should exceed the 12% post-judgment simple interest accrued monthly.